Prachi-n2/amazon/README.md

-# My Portfolio
+# Amazon Clone

-This project is a personal portfolio website built using HTML, CSS, and JavaScript.
-The portfolio showcases my skills, projects, and contact information.
+This project is a clone of the Amazon website built using HTML and CSS.
+The clone replicates the look and feel of the Amazon homepage, including the navigation bar, search bar, hero section, product sections, and footer.

 ## Features

+- **Navigation Bar**: Includes logo, delivery address, search bar, sign-in, returns, and cart sections.
-- **Home Section**: Introduction and brief about me.
+- **Hero Section**: Displays a message about shopping on Amazon.
-- **About Section**: Detailed information about me, my skills, and education.
-- **Services Section**: List of services I offer.
-- **Portfolio Section**: Showcase of my recent projects.
-- **Contact Section**: Contact information and a form to send me a message.
+- **Product Sections**: Showcases various product categories with images and links.
+- **Footer**: Contains links to different sections such as "Get to Know Us", "Connect with Us", "Make Money with Us", and "Let Us Help You".

 ## Files

-- `portfolio.html`: The main HTML file that contains the structure of the portfolio.
+- `amazon clone.html`: The main HTML file that contains the structure of the Amazon clone.
-- `css/portfolio.css`: The CSS file that styles the portfolio.
+- `amazon clone.css`: The CSS file that styles the Amazon clone.
-- `css/skins/color1.css`: Additional CSS file for color themes.
-- `css/style-switcher.css`: CSS file for the style switcher.
-- `js/portfolio.js`: JavaScript file for portfolio interactions.
-- `js/style-switcher.js`: JavaScript file for the style switcher.
-- `images/`: A directory containing images used in the portfolio.

 ## Usage

-1. Open `portfolio.html` in a web browser.
+1. Open `amazon clone.html` in a web browser.
-2. Navigate through different sections using the navigation menu.
+2. Navigate through different sections using the navigation bar.
-3. View my skills, services, and projects.
+3. View the product categories and footer links.
-4. Use the contact form to send me a message.